-Students beginning vocational education at the Mississippi Gulf Coast Community College, George County Occupational Training Center will have a saleable skill when they leave.
+Students beginning vocational education at the Mississippi Gulf Coast Community College, George County Occupational Training Center, will have a saleable skill when they leave.

-The half-million dollar facility on the outskirts of Lucedale offers post-secondary courses and secondary programs made available at the request of area high schools.
+The facility originally constructed in 1972 on the outskirts of Lucedale offers post-secondary courses and secondary programs made available at the request of area high schools.

 High school seniors and juniors are bused to and from the center five days a week.
-They are permitted to take courses and earn credit in building trades (carpentry, electricity, masonry and plumbing), health occupations, welding, Basic Business Computer, and Cosmetology.
+They are permitted to take courses and earn credit in business computer applications, intensive business training, carpentry and welding.

-Offered on the post-secondary level only are courses in vocational secretarial training (clerk-typist and secretary), practical nursing, auto-body repair, carpentry, pipefitting/plumbing, welding and construction management.
+Offered on the post-secondary level only are courses in vocational secretarial training (clerk-typist and secretary), practical nursing, auto-body repair, welding and cosmetology.